Default Ambiguity: Finding the Best Solution to the Clearing Problem: Details of the hardness proofs

+Note that we have only chosen to use the two pseudo-source nodes $s_g$ and $s_c$ to allow a cleaner illustration in Figure \ref{fig:repr}.
+Instead, it would also be possible to introduce a separate source node with funds of $3$ for each branching gadget, and a separate source with funds of 1 for each $u_i$, and make the payments to each branching gadget/control group node based on a separate CDS in reference to $\overline{v_I}$.
+This change does not affect our distance metrics since these sources always have a recovery rate of $1$; furthermore, executing the change is indeed necessary if we want to adapt our setting to the case of unit-weight contracts.

-In any solution that does not correspond to an independent set of size at least $k$ (and thus has $r_{v_{\textsc{d}}}=0$), the nodes $s_g$ and $s_c$ are both in complete default.
-In the generating group, this implies that none of the branching gadgets have any assets, and thus all nodes in these gadgets are in complete default; assuming $r_{v_{\textsc{d}}}=0$, this is the only subsolution of this subsystem.
-In the control group, this means that none of the $N^3$ control nodes can pay their debt to the sink, and thus they are in complete default, too.
+The main idea is that in any solution that does not satisfy $\phi$, we have $r_{s_g}=r_{s_c}=0$.
+In the generating group, this implies that none of the branching gadgets have any assets, and thus all nodes in these gadgets are in complete default (i.e. have recovery rates of $0$); with $r_{v_I}=0$, this is the only subsolution of this subsystem.
+In the control group, this means that all the nodes $u_i$ are in complete default, too.